 Job turnover is incredibly expensive, and it’s estimated that every time a business replaces a salaried employee, it costs six to nine months’ salary — and that cost is only going up.
 According to SHRM, U.S. companies can expect annual turnover costs to increase to $680 billion by 2020.

 With that being said, the customer service industry has one of the highest employee turnover rates in the country.
 Considering the numbers, increasing employee retention by just five percent can increase profits from 25-95 percent.
 How?
 Don't overlook the people that are working to save you money and keep your customers happy.
 It is understood that employees don't leave companies, they leave managers.
-With platforms like Cooleaf, you can improve employee engagement through a rewards and recognition strategy.
+With Cooleaf’s Customer Success & Support solutions, you can improve employee engagement through a rewards and recognition strategy.
 When employees feel their work is appreciated, it improves their sense of purpose and overall satisfaction which helps lead to higher retention rates for your team.

 Problem 4: Teaching new team members to upsell is challenging.